meilisearch/firestore-meilisearch/README.md

 Note that this extension only listens for changes to _documents_ in a specific collection, but not changes in any _subcollection_.
 However, you can install additional instances of this extension to listen to other collections in your Firestore database.

-## ⚡ Supercharge your Meilisearch experience

-Say goodbye to server deployment and manual updates with [Meilisearch Cloud](https://www.meilisearch.com/cloud?utm_campaign=oss&utm_source=github&utm_medium=firestore-meilisearch).
-Get started with a 14-day free trial!
-No credit card required.
+## 🚀 Getting started

 #### Additional setup

 Before installing this extension, you'll need to:

 - [Set up Cloud Firestore in your Firebase project](https://firebase.google.com/docs/firestore/quickstart)
-- Run a Meilisearch instance.
-[Learn more about Meilisearch cloud](https://www.meilisearch.com/pricing).
-Alternatively there are many other easy ways [to download and run a Meilisearch instance](https://docs.meilisearch.com/learn/getting_started/installation.html#download-and-launch)
+- Run a Meilisearch instance:
+  - ⚡ **Launch, scale, and streamline in minutes with Meilisearch Cloud**—no maintenance, no commitment, cancel anytime.
+[Try it free now](https://cloud.meilisearch.com/login?utm_campaign=oss&utm_source=github&utm_medium=firestore-meilisearch).
+  - 🪨 Prefer to self-host?
+[Download and deploy](https://www.meilisearch.com/docs/learn/self_hosted/getting_started_with_self_hosted_meilisearch?utm_campaign=oss&utm_source=github&utm_medium=firestore-meilisearch) our fast, open-source search engine on your own infrastructure.

 #### Data import format